 Incorporating reflective practice into your supervisory approach, allows you to self-evaluate.
 Actively engaging in reflection or review (either alone, or ideally in a structured manner with peers) helps you to identify, strengths and weaknesses and is central to experiential learning, or how we make sense of what we do.
 Everyone engages in this activity to some extent, however we rarely to this in a systematic structured manner which may fundamentally change our practices.

 Theses in Graduate Research Programmes – format/layout, Examination Committee appointment, extensions, submission & examination, revisions

-Leave of Absence Policy – one-third of total length of the programme recommended as maximum amount, retrospective LoA
+Leave of Absence Policy – one-third of total length of the programme recommended as maximum amount

-Code of Practice for Supervisors and Research Degree Students – roles and responsibilities, RMP/DSP terms of reference, RPDP synopsis
+Policy for Supervision of Research Degree Students – roles and responsibilities, RMP/RSP terms of reference, RPDP synopsis

 Code of Practice for Conflict Resolution – step-by-step guide